Installation

 Section titled “Option B — The GHCR runtime image”The CLI runtime is published to GitHub Container Registry as a multi-arch manifest, native on both linux/amd64 and linux/arm64.
 Pull it directly when you want to run the kozou CLI without installing Node.js locally:

-docker run --rm ghcr.io/kozou-dev/kozou:v0.1.1 inspect --helpThe same pattern works for the MCP server:
+docker run --rm ghcr.io/kozou-dev/kozou:latest inspect --helpThe same pattern works for the MCP server:

-docker run --rm ghcr.io/kozou-dev/kozou:v0.1.1 mcp --helpThe image bundles the kozou CLI and the Admin UI.
-PostgREST is not bundled — in the Compose stack it runs as a side-by-side container.
+docker run --rm ghcr.io/kozou-dev/kozou:latest mcp --helpThe image bundles the kozou CLI, the Admin UI, and the in-house REST backend.
+PostgREST is not bundled and is not part of the default stack — it is an optional opt-out you can add as a side-by-side container.

 Option C — The npm CLI